smarticoai/public-api/README.md

 ### Example: check segment membership

 This example checks whether a user belongs to specific segments.
 It corresponds to `checkSegmentListMatch` (cid: 161 / response cid: 162) described in [Native Protocol](docs/native/PROTOCOL.md).

+Note: in case your label has user hash protection enabled, you need to calculate it using secret salt key and pass it in the data under "hash" value.
+Check for more details here - https://help.smartico.ai/welcome/technical-guides/front-end-integration/extended-integration#protecting-user-identification-on-the-public-front-end

 **Request:**